From the Desk of Dr. Kent

 Transcranial Magnetic Stimulation or TMS uses electromagnetic pulses to stimulate areas of the brain thought to be associated with depression.
 Electroconvulsive therapy or ECT use electricity to induce a generalized seizure which is thought to be therapeutic.
 The placement of the ECT pads is relatively strategic to areas of the brain associated with depression, but is not as precisely determined as with TMS.

-At the present time, the FDA has only approved TMS for major depressive disorder single episode or recurrent.
+At the present time, the FDA has approved TMS for major depressive disorder recurrent and obsessive compulsive disorder (Brainsway deep TMS only).
 Any other use of TMS would be considered off-label or not FDA approved.
-Off-label uses of TMS are not covered traditionally by insurance carriers and clinicians are also not covered by their malpractice insurance.
-So, for the moment, TMS should be a treatment for major depression only.

 What is major depressive disorder?